Biography – 850 words

 Born April 8, 1966, Newmarket, Ontario

-Born to parents of Portuguese descent, John Estacio was born in Newmarket, Ontario and raised in the Holland Marsh.
-While growing up, John took private lessons on piano and accordion and cut his teeth in performance playing the church organ every Sunday.
+JUNO nominated composer and recipient of the 2017 Lieutenant Governor of Alberta Distinguished Artist Award, John Estacio is one of Canada’s most frequently performed and broadcast composer.
+In 2017, Canada Post commemorated Estacio's first opera, "Filumena" with a stamp as part of the Canadian Opera stamp collection.
+Born in Newmarket, Ontario in 1966 to parents of Portuguese descent, he grew up in a farming family on the Holland Marsh.
+John took private lessons on piano and accordion and cut his teeth in performance playing the church organ every Sunday.
 He developed a bug for composing in his teenage years creating soundtracks for short films that he and his school buddies created.
 He continued to work on his performance chops by playing trumpet and taking roles in high school musicals (Aurora High School 1980-85).
 But he knew composition was what his heart desired.

 He attended Wilfrid Laurier University in Waterloo, Ontario where he majored in composition, 1985-1989.
 While at WLU he studied composition with Glenn Buhr and Peter Hatch and piano with Boyd MacDonald.
 Between 1989-1991 he earned his Masters of Music at University of British Columbia where he studied composition with Stephen Chatman.

-In 1992 the ESO was searching for their first Composer in Residence.
+In September 1992, the ESO appointed Estacio as their first Composer in Residence.
 Estacio was initially hired to be in residence for ten weeks.
 However, this residency eventually lasted 8 seasons (1992-2000).
 During his residency in Edmonton, Estacio created several orchestral works to be premiered by the ESO.
 He also participated in various outreach activities including school concerts, audience outreach programs, and the Young Composers Project that he started in 1995.
 In 1998, Estacio was also in residence with Pro Coro Canada and created two works for the choir, Ziggurat (1998) with a libretto by Timothy J. Anderson, and Eulogies (2000) with text by Val Brandt.
 Eulogies received the Association of Canadian Choral Conductor’s National Choral Awards for Outstanding Choral Composition.

 During his tenure with the ESO, he created A Farmer’s Symphony which the orchestra performed on their Northern Lights Tour in 1994 with stops in Yellowknife, Inuvik and Whitehorse.
 In 1997 he composed a Triple Concerto for the opening gala concert of the Winspear Centre for Music in Edmonton.
 That same year, he also received the Syncrude Award for innovative artistic direction for the Young Composers Project.
 He composed Frenergy (1998) which has become one of his often performed compositions.
 Several of the works Estacio composed during his residency can be found on the album titled Frenergy; the Music of John Estacio, released on CBC Records and performed by the ESO and Mario Bernardi.

 In 2000, Estacio moved to Calgary and started a residency with the Calgary Philharmonic and the Calgary Opera.
 During his residency, he continued many of the projects in Calgary that he had started in his previous residency with Edmonton.
 He composed Solaris, Bottlegger’s Tarantella and Spring’s Promise for the CPO.
 His most notable achievement of the Calgary tenure was his opera Filumena which he created with librettist John Murrell.
 He composed Filumena between 2001-2003; it premiered in Calgary February 1, 2003.
 The opera has since gone on to be performed twice at the Banff Summer Festival (2003, 2005), the National Arts Centre, and the Edmonton Opera.
-It was filmed for television and broadcast on the CBC network in March 2006.
+It was filmed for television and broadcast on the CBC network in March 2006 and on PBS in January 2012 .
 His second opera, Frobisher, again with John Murrell, premiered in Calgary and Banff in 2007,

 Top of Page